2nd Battalion, 27th Field Artillery Regiment (United States): History

 The battalion was constituted during World War I on 5 July 1918 as Battery B of the 27th Field Artillery, a National Army unit, part of the 9th Division.
 The battery was organized on 2 August at Camp McClellan, Alabama, but remained stateside and was demobilized there after the end of the war on 8 February 1919.
 The battery was reconstituted, but remained inactive, with the 9th Division on 24 March 1923; its regiment was relieved from that division on 1 October 1933.

 On 15 July 1940 the battery was reactivated with the 27th Field Artillery Battalion (FAB) at Fort Knox, assigned to the 1st Armored Division.
 On 1 January 1942 the 27th FAB became an armored unit, the 27th Armored Field Artillery Battalion (AFAB).
 With the 27th AFAB, Battery B fought in North Africa and Italy during World War II, receiving the Croix de Guerre with Palm for actions in Central Italy.
 The battery was one of the first 1st Armored Division units to arrive in Italy during Operation Avalanche, the Salerno landings in September 1943.
 Alongside Battery C, it went into action on the night of 11 September, covering a key stream crossing with direct fire.
 On 12 September both batteries pulled back to support the 45th Infantry Division with indirect fire, helping to repel the strongest German counterattack against the beachhead between 12 and 14 September.
-On the night of 13 September, the seven M7 Priest 105mm self-propelled howitzers of the battery fired 300 rounds against the German counterattack.
+On the night of 13 September, the seven M7 Priest 105 mm self-propelled howitzers of the battery fired 300 rounds against the German counterattack.